GuayabR/Beatz-X/README.md

 ## Extensive settings
 I want Beatz to be as customizable as possible!
 With Settings you can change:
-- Keybinds
-- Basic Audio settings
+- Extensive Audio settings (Basic volume settings + Full 10 Band Equalizer with Preset saving!)
 - Your Note Style
 - Toggle Note Animations
 - Toggle Menu Animations
+- Toggle beatzmap background videos in editor or in-game
-- Change Note Speed
+- Change Note Speed freely
 - Change the Note Offset (Sync up your notes)
 - Change the global Game Speed (Like a Speedhack)
 - Toggle Background Visualizers